 Students’ ability to manipulate and transform equations will be required again in Unit 5: Linear Relationships and Unit 6: Systems of Linear Equations.
 Furthermore, these skills will be needed throughout high school as students are introduced to new types of equations involving radicals, exponents, multiple variables, and more.

 Pacing: 16 instructional days (12 lessons, 3 flex days, 1 assessment day)

-For guidance on adjusting the pacing for the 2020-2021 school year due to school closures, see our 8th Grade Scope and Sequence Recommended Adjustments.
+For guidance on adjusting the pacing for the 2021-2022 school year, see our 8th Grade Scope and Sequence Recommended Adjustments.

 This assessment accompanies Unit 2 and should be given on the suggested assessment day or after completing the unit.

 To see more information about the materials in this unit, view the Unit Materials Overview.